foiv0s/imc-swav-pub/README.md

 ## Usage

-All hyper parameters applied across all datasets (default setup/experiment) in the submission document as following:
+All hyper parameters apply across all datasets (default setup/experiment) in the submission document as following:

 Settings related with the multi-crop \
 --nmb_crops 2 4 \